rcore-os/tgoskits/README.md

 # axdevice_crates

-Crates for building device subsystems in the `no_std` environment
+Crates for building emulated device subsystems for [ArceOS-hypervisor](https://github.com/arceos-hypervisor/) in the `no_std` environment